conorgilmer/skiplan/java/swing/README.md

 ##To do

-+input validation
++ input validation

-+write to file
++ write to file

-+read from file
++ read from file

-+generate breadown chart
++ generate breadown chart

-+generate pie chart
++ generate pie chart

 ##Done

-+Read in default values from Resource Bundle
++ Read in default values from Resource Bundle

-+Set up Apache Ant build - with resource bundle bundled in build
++ Set up Apache Ant build - with resource bundle bundled in build